soundpress/RulesOfNYC/docs/c20/index.rst

       - 4"by 6", or smaller.
     * - (k) Brand name Technology Service Provider
       - On the bezel of the Technology System
-      - Not to exceed1-1/4"in height and 4"in length
+      - Not to exceed 1 1/4"in height and 4"in length
     * - (l)"This vehicle is equipped with camera security.
 YOU WILL BE PHOTOGRAPHED."(Non-detachable decals only)
       - On rear passenger window
       - Letters must be at least one-half inch high.